 - routine surgical supplies,

 - · drugs,

 - dressings,

-- · oxygen,
+- oxygen,

-- antibiotics,
+- · antibiotics,

-- blood transfusion services, and
+- blood transfusion services,

-- diagnostic and therapy services.
+- diagnostic and therapy services,

+- regular and special diets, and

+- general nursing services.

-Please note: Services from out-of-state providers and from nonparticipating providers must have precertification.
+Please not: Services from out-of-state providers and from nonparticipating providers must have precertification.
 See Chapter 5: Precertification.